Razz21/smoljs/packages/router/README.md

 # @smoljs/router

-A simple router for `SmolJS` applications.
+A simple router for `Smoljs` applications.

 ## Usage